For 2021, we made just one change to our top seven chart on the best weighted vests for women.

 Let’s not beat around bush – wearing a weighted vest can be rather unpleasant.
 However, this unpleasantness should be because of the additional weight you are carrying around, not because of a badly-fitting, uncomfortable garment.

 The vests we have highlighted in this article should give you a taste of the best weighted vests that women will find the most comfortable, effective and stylish.

-The incredible weighted vest from Ironwear Fitness is our top pick.
-However, walk away with any of these models and – providing the fit and weight are appropriate for your body and level – you will be left with a piece of gear that can really help you reach all kinds of fitness goals.
+The excellent unisex Hyper Vest Pro from Hyperwear is our top pick.
+However, walk away with any of the models on this chart and – providing the fit and weight are appropriate for your body and level – you will be left with a piece of gear that can really help you reach all kinds of fitness goals.